-In September 2011, FIU and Miami-Dade County Public Schools established The Education Effect, a university supported community school partnership to improve educational outcomes in Liberty City.
-Sparked by a three-year seed investment from the JPMorgan Chase Foundation, the partnership connects the community, schools, students and parents with university expertise, resources and research-based intervention programs to address pressing educational and social needs of students at Miami Northwestern Senior High School and its feeder schools.
+In September 2011, FIU and Miami-Dade County Public Schools established The Education Effect, a university supported community school partnership to improve educational outcomes in schools across the county.
+Sparked by a three-year seed investment from the JPMorgan Chase Foundation, the partnership connects the community, schools, students and parents with university expertise, resources and research-based intervention programs to address pressing educational and social needs of students.

 "Miami Northwestern Senior High School has served as a center of pride for our Liberty City community.
 'The West' was always known as a powerhouse for athletics - and it still is.
 Today, Miami Northwestern has renewed its goal - to become a powerhouse in academics as well.
 The Education Effect has emerged as a change agent to support 'The West' as academic champions." - Wallace Aristide, Principal, Miami Northwestern Senior High School